Ethan Ho: 2022

 In 2022, Ho joined the newly formed USF Juniors series for its inaugural season.
 He would drive full-time for DC Autosport with Cape Motorsports.
-Ho would have a fairly consistent season, with a best finish of 4th in race three at Circuit of the Americas.
-He would finish 7th in the standings.
+Ho would have a fairly consistent season, with a best finish of fourth in race three at Circuit of the Americas.
+He would finish seventh in the standings.

 2023

 Ho returned to the series for the 2023 season, once again driving for DC Autosport.
 In race one at Virginia International Raceway, Ho qualified on pole position, however, he would finish 13th in the race due to a collision with Max Taylor.
 He would get his first podium and best result of the season of third in race two at Mid-Ohio.

 USF2000 Championship

 2022

 At the end of 2022, Ho entered the final round of the 2022 USF2000 Championship at Portland, driving for Velocity Racing Development.
-In the three races he entered, Ho finished a high of 11th in race two.
+In the three races he entered, he finished a high of 11th in race two.